These Vegan Black Bean and Quinoa Veggie Burgers are really easy to make and are a much better alternative to store-bought veggie burgers.

 S.A.D.
 (Standard American Diet) Morningstar Farms Spicy Black Bean Veggie Burger

-They contain lots of GMO ingredients like corn, corn oil, corn starch, corn protein hydrolyzed, soy protein hydrolyzed as well as other highly processed ingredients like caramel color and natural and artificial flavors, and wheat and egg whites making them not suitable for those following a gluten-free or vegan diet.
+They contain several GMO ingredients like corn, corn oil, corn starch, corn protein hydrolyzed, soy protein hydrolyzed as well as other highly processed ingredients like caramel color and natural and artificial flavors, and wheat and egg whites making them not suitable for those following a gluten-free or vegan diet.

 This healthier version is made with clean, real ingredients and they’re vegan, gluten-free, dairy-free and egg-free.